-- 1) In order to be allowed into the exam, students must have: - A BLUE or BLACK PEN (Work can be done in pencil, but final answers should be marked in pen.
-If you use only pencil, you forfeit your chance for a re-grade.) - A BASIC or SCIENTIFIC calculator (no graphing calculators, cell phones, or other mobile devices unless given prior approval by the instructor) - Your UCSD student ID - 2) During the exam, the following policies will be enforced: - Your seat will be randomized for each exam.
+- 1) In order to be allowed into the exam, students must have: - A BLUE or BLACK PEN (NO PENCILS!!!
+If you use pencil, you forfeit your chance for a re-grade.) - A BASIC or SCIENTIFIC calculator (no graphing calculators, cell phones, or other mobile devices unless given prior approval by the instructor) - Your UCSD student ID - 2) During the exam, the following policies will be enforced: - Your seat will be randomized for each exam.
 When you enter the lecture on exam day, find your name and assigned seat number on the projector and quickly and quietly sit.
-Once everyone is seated, the exam will be handed out. - BATHROOM BREAKS.
-You will only be allowed a bathroom break during the first half of the exam.
-Only one person will be allowed at a time. - No hats, hoodies, or sunglasses during the exam.
+Once everyone is seated, the exam will be handed out. - NO BATHROOM BREAKS after the first 45 minutes following the exam start.
+Be sure to use the restrooms before the exam begins.
+Exams are less than an hour and a half long!
+You can make it!!! - No hats, hoodies, or sunglasses during the exam. - Turn cell phones off during the exam and leave them in your bag. - 3) Violations of academic integrity will not be tolerated.
+For this course in particular, violations include, but are not limited to anything that may be perceived as the following actions: - looking at or copying from other students' exams

-- NO CELL PHONES ALLOWED DURING THE EXAM AT ANY TIME.
-Leave them turned off at home or in your bag. - 3) Violations of academic integrity will not be tolerated.
-For this course in particular, violations include, but are not limited to anything that may be perceived as the following actions: - looking at or copying from other students' exams - talking during an exam while exams are still out - looking at notes during an exam - taking the wrong version of an exam - removing an exam from the examination room - removing pages from an exam - falsifying identification or an exam book during or after the exam - sitting in the wrong seat during an exam (if applicable) - using an unapproved device/item during an exam (ie: programmable calculator, cell phone, etc. see above list)
+- talking during an exam while exams are still out - looking at notes during an exam - taking the wrong version of an exam - removing an exam from the examination room - removing pages from an exam - falsifying identification or an exam book during or after the exam - sitting in the wrong seat during an exam (if applicable) - using an unapproved device/item during an exam (ie: programmable calculator, cell phone, etc. see above list)